joeltaylor/elasticsearch-ruby/stretchysearch-extensions/README.md

 Use the Backup gem's DSL to configure the backup:

-    require 'elasticsearch/extensions/backup'
+    require 'stretchysearch/extensions/backup'

-    Model.new(:elasticsearch_backup, 'Stretchysearch') do
+    Model.new(:stretchysearch_backup, 'Stretchysearch') do

       database Stretchysearch do |db|
         db.url     = 'http://localhost:9200'